Jose-Schafer/crkbd/README.md

 1. Follow this solder guide, but I will give list here the most important steps. https://github.com/foostan/crkbd/blob/main/corne-classic/doc/buildguide_en.md
     1. Solder diodes as indicated in the picture (Make sure that they are placed in the right direction given their polarity)
 ![Diodes](./assets/Diodes.png "Diodes")
     1. Flash ProMicros before soldering to make sure they are alright.
-Desoldering ProMicros is really hard and I say it by experience, so please check that they are ok before soldering and make sure that u are using the right soldering paste for electronics (Flux).
+Desoldering ProMicros is really hard and I say it by experience, so please check that they are ok before soldering and make sure that you are using the right soldering paste for electronics (Flux).
         **I made the nooby mistake to use a solder paste not made for electronics.
 The paste produced bridges between different pins on the ProMicros resulting in malfunctioning and some little smoke.
-After going to the nearest electronic store and having endured a couple of laughs they told me that the right paste to use was one in flux made specifically for electronics, and that I had to clean my hole build with Isopropilic Alcohol and after that let it dry exposed to the sun.
+After going to the nearest electronic store, and having endured a couple of laughs, they told me that the right paste to use was one with flux made specifically for electronics.
+Therefore I had to clean my hole build with Isopropilic Alcohol and after that let it dry exposed to the sun.
-        That mistake cost me two ProMicros because I first thought there was something going on with my soldering and given they are extreamly hard to remove I broke both of them on the removing process.
+        That mistake cost me two ProMicros because I first thought there was something going on with my soldering, and given they are extreamly hard to remove, I broke both of them on the removing process.
         If you have to remove something please use Copper coils to form a braid or use a good Desoldering Pumb or Bulb.**
     1. Solder the Pro Micros after checking their correct position
     1. Solder the Female audo connectors and the reset button.